City Hall and Cell Towers

 Cities and counties are receiving more applications for small cell tower permits on city utility poles and churches as industry is pushing to expand its small cell distributed antenna system (DAS) for 4G, 5G and the Internet of Things.
 Local governments are responding by reviewing their wireless siting procedures and amending or rewriting ordinances and codes in order to maintain some measure of control in the placement of cell towers in addition to maintaining equitable revenue from cell tower installations.
 While cities still have limited protected zoning authority, federal laws are being proposed that broadly preempt local control.
 S19 The Mobile Act Now.
 Here are Verizon’s 2017 comments regarding Federal streamlining of wireless expansion.

-Tools Cities Can Use to Preserve Wireless Facilities Control
+Tools Cities and Citizens Can Use to Preserve Wireless Facilities Control

 - Cell Tower Zoning and Placement: Navigating Recent FCC Changes 2015.
 Legal Rights.
 Cell Tower Zoning: Navigating Recent FCC Changes, National Business Institute Teleconference

 - 10 Key Issues for California Cities.
 Omar Masry.
 Medium.
 10 Key Issues for California Cities and Counties on the Challenges of Small Cells

 - Cell Tower Landlord’s Checklist: Know Your Rights Amid Mobile Carrier Mega Mergers.
 BBK Law.

 - League of Cities Legal Perspective on Telecommunications Law Wireless Antenna Update: Distributed Antenna Systems State and Federal Mandatory Collocation; New Regulatory and Legal Challenges

 - Wireless in the Rights of Way and on Private Property.
 BBK.Law June 2017 Presentation.
 Wireless in the Rights of Public Way